Text Us Text to Contact Us

 While it is never an intention to allow silicone to enter a baby’s milk supply, it’s also important to remember that silicone (the primary material used to make most breast implants) is, as the Department of Obstetrics and Gynecology at the University of Michigan mentions, “widely present in the environment and silicone drops are commonly used to treat infants for stomach gas, or colic.”

 What is of primary concern when it comes to breastfeeding newborns is that the baby is getting an adequate supply of milk.
 Even if a mother cannot produce enough milk to fully supply her baby with nourishment, she may still choose to provide what breastmilk she can and supplement with formula.
 Doing this is perfectly fine, and it is much better than attempting to supply your baby with entirely your own breastmilk when you’re having difficulty producing or latching your baby.
-This can cause serious health concerns for newborns who will not be getting the nutrients they need to grow and thrive.
+This can cause serious health concerns for newborns, who will not be getting the nutrients they need to grow and thrive.

 Do You Have Other Questions About Breastfeeding After Implants?